Skip to main content

 The laws tend to vary in the following ways:

-• The area of medicine in which your physician practices
+• The area of medicine the physician practices

-• The customary or accepted practices of other physicians in your doctor's area of expertise (which is known as the "locality rule")
+• The customary practices of physicians in the doctor's area of expertise (also known as the locality rule)

-• The level of equipment and facilities available at the time and where the medical care was provided
+• The level of equipment and facilities available at the time medical care was provided

 • Any urgent or unexpected demands of the circumstances, if any, surrounding the medical services that were given